aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteMPPProjectSummary-WriteMPPProjectSummary.cs" >}}
 ## **Fiscal Year Properties**
 The fiscal year is the same as a financial year or budget year.
 It is the dates between which a country, an organization or an individual calculate budgets and taxes.
 Microsoft Project lets users define a fiscal year for projects.
-Aspose.Tasks supports this functionality with properties that allow developers to both [read fiscal year properties](/tasks/net/working-with-project-properties-html/) from existing projects, and [set fiscal year properties](/tasks/net/working-with-project-properties-html/) when creating or working with projects.
+Aspose.Tasks supports this functionality with properties that allow developers to both **read fiscal year properties** from existing projects, and **set fiscal year properties** when creating or working with projects.

-The [Prj]() class exposes the [FyStartDate]() and [FiscalYearStart]() properties used to manage fiscal year for a project:
+The [Prj](https://apireference.aspose.com/tasks/net/aspose.tasks/prj) class exposes the [FyStartDate](https://apireference.aspose.com/tasks/net/aspose.tasks/prj/fields/fystartdate) and [FiscalYearStart](https://apireference.aspose.com/tasks/net/aspose.tasks/prj/fields/fiscalyearstart) properties used to manage fiscal year for a project:

-- [FyStartDate](): define the fiscal year start month and supports one of the values defined by the Month enumeration.
+- **FyStartDate**: define the fiscal year start month and supports one of the values defined by the Month enumeration.
-- [FiscalYearStart](): determines whether the fiscal year numbering has been used in the project.
+- **FiscalYearStart**: determines whether the fiscal year numbering has been used in the project.
 Boolean.
 ### **Reading Fiscal Year Properties**
 The FyStartDate and FiscalYearStart properties make it easy to find out what the current fiscal year start date is, and whether fiscal year numbering is used, with Aspose.Tasks.